-At September 30, 2017, the Commission had outstanding checks in excess of the bank balance of \$45,755, which has been included within accounts payable on the balance sheet.
+At September 30, 2018 and 2017, the Commission had outstanding checks in excess of the bank balance of \$54,483 and \$45,755, respectively, which has been included within accounts payable on the balance sheet.

-The Commission has pooled cash deposits with the City at September 30, 2016 of \$175,759.
-The Commission held petty cash of \$1,100 in 2017 and 2016.
+The Commission held petty cash of \$1,100 in 2018 and 2017.
 The City and the Commission take a conservative, "prudent person" approach to their investment purchases and management.
 The focus of this policy is to invest public funds in safe and secure investments with sufficient liquidity to enable the Commission to meet the cash flow demands of operations while obtaining the best rate of return, given the investment risk and cash flow restraints of the policy.